rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 - Verify or configure your database backups (the location to which you are dumping your database files).
 You should use frequent backups and long retention.

+[This article](https://support.rackspace.com/how-to/rackspace-cloud-backup-install-the-agent-on-windows/) provides more information about setting up Rackspace Cloud Backup for your Windows system.

 ### Back up with Cloud Block Storage